-Once the data sources have been reviewed, you must select the best-qualified data sources.
+Once you have an overview of the available data sources, you must select the best qualified.
 To achieve this, you must gather and assess these sources to understand the exact content, structure, and quality of the data.
 When the data sources contain personal data, the data must be anonymized.

 Data quality and data management are not sexy topics.
 In almost all data science projects, this area is a hard nut to crack.